-The University of Scranton leadership development program mission is to facilitate, educate and motivate students to seek out opportunities to make a significant difference when serving their current and future communities.
+The University of Scranton leadership development program's mission is to facilitate, educate, and motivate students to seek out opportunities to make a significant difference when serving their current and future communities.
 Through formal organizations, leadership certificate programs, and various workshops and activities, we strive to develop skills, self reflect, and make changes through action.

 The Center for Student Engagement offers many different oportunities to develop your leadership skills.
 Explore the list below to find out what is right for you.

 Ignite Leadership Conference - The IGNITE Leadership Conference is a half-day leadership conference during which students from across campus and from surrounding institutions come together to develop their leadership skills and network with fellow student leaders.

 Club & Org Transitional Summit - The focus of this event will be to assist club and organization officers to smoothly transition to new leadership for the upcoming academic year.